Benefits of Stackable Credentials for Community and Technical Colleges

 While the benefits of stackable credentials for students are easily discernible, many community and technical colleges that offer short-term certificates and diplomas face a challenge in redesigning their programs to align with industry certifications.
 For this, they need to build strong partnerships with regional industries and government agencies that will help them obtain human, financial, and political resources.

-Colleges that find local industry is not hiring their graduates need to begin a conversation with the industry to find out their needs.
+Colleges that find the local industry is not hiring their graduates need to begin a conversation with the industry to find out their needs.
 They will probably find that the industry needs people with certain skills, and they need them fast.
 The graduates either do not have the specific skills the industry needs or the wait for them to join the workforce is too long.
 Rather than wait for graduates from colleges, the industry often begins recruiting and training the people it needs.

 A conversation with industry can help the colleges design short-term industry-certified courses with stacked credentials.
 For example, colleges could collaborate with the industry to design foundational courses for basic skills that could make their students quickly employable while designing other courses for advanced skills that can be stacked with the previous courses.